dianarentea/BlogProject/README.md

  1. Copy the repo link local
  2. Open the project in Visual Studio Code
  3. From menu bar -> Terminal -> NewTerminal
  4. cd server-blog-project
+ 5. npm install - this will install all dependencies and packages
- 5. npm start - this will start the server which will run on localhost:5000
+ 6. npm start - this will start the server which will run on localhost:5000
- 6. Open another terminal from menu bar
+ 7. Open another terminal from menu bar
- 7. cd client-blog-roject
+ 8. cd client-blog-roject
+ 9. npm install - this will install all dependencies and packages
- 8. npm start - this will start the client which will run on localhost:3000
+10. npm start - this will start the client which will run on localhost:3000
 ```
 ## Project arhitecture
 The project is built on the server-client concept.